top of page

 3 min read

-Teaching High Frequency Words and Orthographic Mapping
+Teaching High Frequency Words

 Nurturing young readers begins with understanding the building blocks of fluency.
 High frequency words—those common terms like "the" and "and"—form the foundation of reading confidence.
 Through orthographic mapping, children connect letter patterns with sounds, storing words for instant recognition.
 By engaging in playful phonological awareness activities and using multi-sensory techniques, educators create pathways to literacy.
 This journey requires patience and consistent p